sassoftware/vi-solution-extensions/docs/pages/3-manual-uploading.md

 The [@sassoftware/vi-solution-extension-upload](https://www.npmjs.com/package/@sassoftware/vi-solution-extension-upload) package enables developers to upload a bundled collection of solution extensions to a deployed instance of SAS Visual Investigator.

 ## Prerequisites
-- A deployed instance of SAS Visual Investigator 10.8 or later (SAS Viya 4 for Mobile development).
+- A deployed instance of SAS Visual Investigator 10.8 or later (extra steps are required when uploading mobile solution extensions to a 10.8 server, detailed [here](./6-mobile-solution-extensions-10.8.md)).
 - A JavaScript bundle containing solution extensions to upload.

 ## Use cases